andraevs/sdm-sockets/README.md

 ## Ex1

 Java provides a client-side socket class Socket and a server-side class ServerSocket.
 A server application will create an instance of a ServerSocket which will listen on a particular port.
 When the server accepts an incoming request a Socket object is created to encapsulate this connection and the client and the server will be able to communicate using Input and OutputStreams.
 On the client-side the client will create a Socket object that will open a connection to the server.
-The server application`s address and port number must be known.
+The server application's address and port number must be known.
-Let`s implement an application where a server listens on port 2999.
+Let's implement an application where a server listens on port 2999.
 When a client initiates the connection the server will ask the birth date, the client will answer in a DD/MM/YYYY format and the server will return “happy birthday” if the user celebrates his birthday today.

 For the first exercise run TCPServerSimple and then TCPClientSimple in ex1 package.